 As we reported here last year, cognitive decline is already linked to a failing sniffer.
 Now, a new study shows flunking a smell test is linked to more than just dementia.
 It also predicts impending frailty and death.

-A stuffy nose from a cold or flu will diminish our sense of smell but it quickly bounces back once we’ve healed from the illness.
-Apart from these occasions our ability to smell is something we largely take for granted.
+A stuffy nose from a cold or flu will diminish our sense of smell, but it quickly bounces back once we’ve healed from the illness.
+Apart from this occasion, our ability to smell is something we largely take for granted.

 Until the pandemic, suffering from a waning ability to smell was seen as an early warning sign of Alzheimer's and Parkinson's disease.
 Now, with the latest study from Johns Hopkins University, we have even more to be concerned about.